LolWalid/smartgrid/README.md

 Game using express with node.js and mongodb.

 ##Install node and mongodb
-Install nodejs, download it in the official website : http://nodejs.org/
+Install nodejs, download it here : http://nodejs.org/

-Install mongodb, download it in the official website : https://www.mongodb.org/
+Install mongodb, download it here : https://www.mongodb.org/

-Using windows, be sure to add "C:\Program Files\MongoDB 2.6 Standard\bin" to the path
+Using windows, be sure to add "C:\Program Files\MongoDB 2.6 Standard\bin" to your PATH variable

 ##Launch the application

-Create a directory data that will contain our database
+Create a directory named data which will contain our database
 ```
 **mkdir data**
 cd data